ajohnsonbuck/StrandMath/README.md

-Unlike other freely available tools, StrandMath allows the rapid manipulation of, and calculation of properties for,  thousands of interactions in parallel through built-in class methods, implemented as intuitive symbolic operations.
+Unlike other freely available tools, StrandMath allows the rapid manipulation of, and calculation of properties for,  thousands of interactions in parallel through built-in class methods, implemented as intuitive and concise operations.

 ![Alt text](/Tm_grid.png?raw=true "Example visualization of 2500 predicted Tms (50 probes x 50 targets), showing on- and off-target interactions")